SEARCHING FOR BORIS WEISFEILER: SEQUENCE OF EVENTS

 According to Court rules, only attorneys are allowed to make statements during an appeal hearing.
 Therefore, although Olga prepared a statement (click here for English), she is not allowed to testify at the hearing.
 Olga's statement, as an opinion column, was published in Chile in: El Periodista, Le Monde Diplomatique, El Desconcierto, El Ciudadano, El Siglo, El Boletin, PiensaChile, ColoniaDignidad.cl, and El Clarin.

-A hearing, which has been postponed many times since March, did not take place neither in May nor June.
+A hearing, which has been postponed many times since March, did not take place neither in May, June, nor in July.

 2016.
 A TRAVESTY OF JUSTICE